proximax-storage/java-chain-xipfs-sdk/README.md

-# Official Proximax P2P Storage Java SDK (Catapult Compatible)
+# Official ProximaX P2P Storage Java SDK (Catapult Compatible)
 ![banner](https://proximax.io/wp-content/uploads/2018/03/ProximaX-logotype.png)

 ProximaX is a project that utilizes the NEM blockchain technology with the IPFS P2P storage technology to form a very powerful proofing solution for documents or files which are stored in an immutable and irreversible manner, similar to the blockchain technology solutions.

+# Getting started with ProximaX Storage Java SDK

+The Storage SDK allows developers to store content on the blockchain.
+There are currently two primary functions available: Upload and Download.

+## Get your XPX Test Tokens

+Some functions of the storage SDK will consume XPX tokens.

+ProximaX has a running Catapult MIJIN_TEST blockchain network for development purposes with available node at http://52.221.231.207:3000.

+XPX tokens are available at the XPX faucet on [https://proximaxcatapultfaucet20180919121249.azurewebsites.net/](https://proximaxcatapultfaucet20180919121249.azurewebsites.net/)

 ## Adding Jitpack Repository
-There are dependencies hosted from Jitpack.
-Add the JitPack repository to your build file
+Storage SDK libraries are hosted on Jitpack.
+Add the JitPack repository on the build file.

 **Maven**
 ```xml